Lust for a Vampire: Plot

-The film is set in 1830, 40 years after the events of The Vampire Lovers.
+The film is set in the 1830s, 40 years after the events of The Vampire Lovers.
 In the deserted chapel at Castle Karnstein, Count and Countess Karnstein conduct a Satanic ceremony to resurrect the body of their daughter Carmilla.
-Richard LeStrange has come to the village to get background for his books about witches, vampires and black magic.
+Novelist Richard LeStrange has come to the village to get background for his books about witches, vampires and black magic.
 Warned to beware of Castle Karnstein, he takes no heed.
 Immediately upon entering the castle, he is set upon by three women dressed in shrouds.
 They turn out to be students on an educational tour from Miss Simpson's fashionable finishing school.
 As LeStrange is being introduced to Miss Simpson and her students, a new student arrives, one Mircalla Herritzen.
 LeStrange falls in love immediately.

 Later that evening, when LeStrange relates his adventure to the men at the village inn, one of the serving girls is found dead with two holes in her neck, and LeStrange is convinced that the Karnstein story is not mere superstition.
-When he chances to meet the recently-hired teacher of English literature on his way to Miss Simpson's school, he tricks him into going to Vienna and arranges to take his position at the school.
+When he chances to meet the recently hired teacher of English literature on his way to Miss Simpson's school, LeStrange tricks him into going to Vienna and arranges to take his position at the school.
 Shortly thereafter, Mircalla's roommate Susan Pelley disappears.
 When the headmaster Giles Barton discovers the secret of Mircalla/Carmilla, he offers himself to her.
 Later that day, after Barton's body is found, LeStrange goes through his books and discovers what Barton had learned; that Mircalla Herritzen is Carmilla Karnstein.
 LeStrange confesses his love for her, and they make love whilst the song Strange Love plays.

 Miss Simpson, worried about the disappearance of a student and the death of her headmaster, decides not to call in the authorities or to notify Susan Pelley's father, particularly when Countess Herritzen's private physician agrees to certify Barton's death as a heart attack.
-However, dance teacher Jenny Playfair notifies both the police and Mr Pelley, all of whom arrive to investigate.
+However, dance teacher Janet Playfair notifies both the police and Mr Pelley, all of whom arrive to investigate.
 The Karnsteins manage to kill the policeman who has just discovered Susan's body in the bottom of a well, but Mr Pelley arrives with a writ of exhumation and a pathologist to investigate his daughter's death.
 Susan's body is exhumed (it has just been conveniently buried by the Karnsteins), and talk gets around that she was the victim of a vampire.
 Together with the local priest, the villagers storm Castle Karnstein with the intent of burning it to the ground.
 LeStrange also makes his way to the castle, planning to save Mircalla.
 The villagers trap all three Karnsteins in the burning castle, where a timber falls from the ceiling and impales Mircalla/Carmilla.
 LeStrange is saved from the fire, with Count and Countess Karnstein remaining, safe in the knowledge that fire does not destroy them.